 Liquid sealing is the ultimate method to create leak-free seams.
 This seam reinforcement lets the least water through so is essential for cold water surfing.

 For heat retention wetsuits are equipped with a partial or full thermal lining.
 These are stretchy, lightweight, water-repellent and fast drying.
 Advanced lining technologies increase the insulating properties so much that wetsuits with thinner neoprenes can now be used in colder waters.

-Reinforced knees make your suit last longer and add a second protective layer.
+Reinforced knees make your wetsuit last longer and add a second protective layer.
 This is beneficial for take-offs, especially for beginners.

 Sometimes when you're surfing you need a little extra protection.
-Booties, hoods and gloves compliment your wetsuits to keep your extremities warm.
+Booties, hoods and gloves compliment your wetsuit to keep your extremities warm.